 Non-Surgical Management

-- Use of coccyx cushions (donut or wedge cushions) to offload pressure
+- Use of coccyx cushions (donut or wedge)

 Interventional Procedures

-- Ganglion impar block for chronic or severe tailbone pain
+- Ganglion impar block for chronic or severe cases

 Surgical Management

-- Coccygectomy (removal of the coccyx) is reserved for rare, severe cases
+- Coccygectomy (removal of the coccyx) — reserved for rare, severe cases

 - Considered only after failure of comprehensive non-surgical treatment